ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 * content-format is the selected evidence type by the Relying Party and supported by the Verifier.
 * nonce is generated by the Verifier and forwarded by the Relying Party.

-The sign of ead_label TBD2 MUST be negative to indicate that the EAT item is critical.
+The sign of ead_label TBD2 MUST be negative to indicate that the EAD item is critical.
-If the receiver cannot recognize the critical EAD item, or cannot process the information in the critical EAD item, then the receiver MUST send an EDHOC error message back.
+If the receiver cannot recognize the critical EAD item, or cannot process the information in the critical EAD item, then the receiver MUST send an EDHOC error message back as defined in {{Section 6 of RFC9528}}.

 ##### Evidence {#evidence}